MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 - pitch (double) - Value that determines the up or down movement of Misty's head movement.
 - roll (double) - Value that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 - yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 - velocity (double) - Optional.
 The percentage of max velocity that indicates how quickly Misty should move her head.
 Value range: 0 to 100.
 Defaults to 10.
-Defaults to `null`.
 - prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 - postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.